-Continental School of Beauty is open: 9:00 AM- 10:00 PM Monday, Tuesday, Wednesday and Thursday 9:00 AM-4:45 PM Friday
+Continental School of Beauty is open:

+9:00 AM- 4:45 PM Monday through Friday

 OFFICERS AND FACULTY

 All instructors are licensed by the New York State Education Department and are carefully selected on the basis of educational background, practical experience and teaching ability.
 They are familiar with the standards of performance expected in their fields and they participate in continuing education in order to remain current in their subject areas.